 B. During the “Time Off” period, the student remains enrolled full-time.
 In order to facilitate a rapid return, s/he may participate in the program as fully as s/he deems appropriate.
 By remaining on full-time status, student visa status and loan repayment schedules, if any, will remain unchanged.

 C. The student is entitled to academic accommodation including relief from academic requirements, such as postponement of exams and course requirements.

 D. A student receiving stipend support is entitled to continuation of support during the “Time Off” period as follows:

 1. Students receiving stipends from University/school funds are entitled to draw support for eight weeks during the academic year.

 2. Students funded by government grants or other external funding sources are entitled to benefits as determined by the funding agency.

 A student in the Ph.D. program at Penn may take an unpaid Family Leave of Absence for the birth or adoption of a child, child care, or care of an immediate family member (spouse, domestic partner, child, or parent) with a serious health condition.

-1. Students may take a Family Leave of Absence for one or two semesters.
+A. Students may take a Family Leave of Absence for one semester or for two semesters.

 B. The student must complete the online New Parent Accommodation/Family Leave Request Form at least 60 days prior to an anticipated leave so that appropriate arrangements can be made to cover any teaching/research responsibilities.
 In unanticipated and/or emergency situations, students should fill out the form as soon as possible.

 C. Family Leave “stops the clock” on the student’s academic requirements, including service requirements, for the duration of the leave.